julianastahelin/pokemon-api-challenge/README.md

 <h2>Overview</h2>

 <h3>The project</h3>
 <p>The application provides a list of Pokémons.
 In order to see more Pokémons, user can click on "Load more" and new Pokémons are added to the list.
 By clicking on a Pokémon, user can see it's details such as moves, abilities and types.
-It is also possible to search Pokémons by name.
+It is also possible to sort Pokémons by type or search by name.
 If an invalid name is entered, an error message appears on screen. </p>

 <h3>Preview</h3>
 <h4>Desktop</h4>